MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

 ## Unit testing

 We've made numerous improvements to the testing experience.
-You can test with the MSTest v1, MSTest v2, NUnit, or XUnit test frameworks.
+You can test with the [MSTest](../test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md) (MSTest v1 or MSTest v2), [NUnit](../test/getting-started-with-unit-testing.md), and [XUnit](../test/getting-started-with-unit-testing.md) test frameworks.

 - **Test Explorer** test discovery is fast.

 - Organize your tests in **Test Explorer** with *hierarchical sorting*.

+::: moniker range="vs-2019"

    ![Hierarchy view for Text Explorer in Visual Studio](../ide/media/VSGuide_Testing.png)

+::: moniker-end

 - [Live unit testing](../test/live-unit-testing.md) continuously runs tests impacted by your code changes and updates inline editor icons to let you know the status of your tests.
 Include or exclude specific tests or test projects from your live test set.
 (Visual Studio Enterprise edition only.)

+For more information, see [Unit test basics](../test/unit-test-basics.md).

 ## Debugging